ese5160/a14g-final-submission-t09-k-f-c/README.md

    \- The UI of SS should facilitate:

   - (a) The registration of new users and the de-registration of existing users.

-- **SRS 08** - SS should possess the capability to retrieve on-line recipes via an API, curate recommended recipes, and dispatch these to DS.

-- **SRS 09** - SS should ensure mobile device compatibility and accessibility.

 ## 4. Project Photos & Screenshots